Introduction to Isaiah 54:1-5

 Cross References for Isaiah 54:4-5: Ge 30:23; Ps 25:7; 45:11; 95:6; 119:39; 149:2; So 3:11; Is 1:4; 4:1; 6:3; 11:9; 12:4; 25:8; 28:16; 29:22; 41:10–11, 14; 43:14; 45:17; 47:8; 48:1–2, 17; 49:7; 51:7, 13; 54:8; 55:5; 60:9; 62:1–5; 65:16; Je 2:2; 3:14, 25; 22:21; 30:10; 31:19, 32; 51:5; Eze 16:8–19; Ho 2:7, 16, 19; Joe 2:21; Zec 14:9; Lk 1:32; Ro 3:29; Ga 4:1–31; Re 19:7

-The verses you provided are from Isaiah 54:4-5 in the Hebrew Bible.
-There are several interesting features of the Hebrew for example, the phrase אַל-תִּירְאִי (fear not) is a negation (אַל) of the verb ירא (yara), meaning “to fear.”
+These verses from Isaiah 54:4-5 in the Hebrew Bible, there are several interesting features for example, the phrase אַל-תִּירְאִי (fear not) is a negation (אַל) of the verb ירא (yara), meaning “to fear.”
 This word encourages the people not to fear, providing reassurance and comfort in the midst of challenges and uncertainties.
 Note that the verse continues saying כִּי-לֹא תֵבוֹשִׁי (For you will not be ashamed) using the conjunction כִּי which connects this to the previous words, providing a reason, that the reason for not fearing is due to our not being ashamed.
 The verse continues וְאַל-תִּכָּלְמִי כִּי לֹא תַחְפִּירִי כִּי בֹשֶׁת עֲלוּמַיִךְ תִּשְׁכָּחִי וְחֶרְפַּת אַלְמְנוּתַיִךְ לֹא תִזְכְּרִי-עוֹד (neither be thou confounded; for thou shalt not be put to shame: for thou shalt forget the shame of thy youth, and shalt not remember the reproach of thy widowhood any more.)
 The verb תִּכָּלְמִי (be humiliated, be disgraced) is connected to כִּי בֹשֶׁת עֲלוּמַיִךְ תִּשְׁכָּחִי (For you will forget the shame of your youth).
 We note how in our youth we do dumb things because we have a lack of experience, we are impulsive, and there is peer pressure that can affect our actions and choices.
 When we are young we often lack the experience to make well informed decisions which lead to mistakes and regret.
 The point that Isaiah is making here is that though we have made mistakes in the past, we serve a loving and caring God who seeks for our good.
 This is the hope that we have in the Lord.
 The phrase וְחֶרְפַּת אַלְמְנוּתַיִךְ לֹא תִזְכְּרִי-עוֹד (And the reproach of your widowhood you will remember no more) mentioned in Isaiah 54:4 refers to the period when Jerusalem was desolate and its people were in captivity, due to her sins.
 This period of desolation and exile was a result of the sins and unfaithfulness of the people.
 The imagery of widowhood symbolizes the loss and abandonment experienced by Jerusalem when God’s presence was withdrawn, and the city was left in ruins.
 We note how this parallels what Paul wrote about sinning and grieving the Holy Spirit of God according to Ephesians 4:30.
 In this context Paul is urging believers to live in such a way that is pleasing to God.
 Note that I have heard preachers and people on many occasions state that we cannot please God in our lives, we only please God by faith in Yeshua.
 We note that Paul does not discount the idea of God’s pleasure in our faith in His Messiah.
 But this does not eliminate the need to bear the testimonies of God through a fruitful life of faithfulness.
 Notice how the reproach or disgrace associated with widowhood here in Isaiah highlights the consequences of the people’s lack of faith and disobedience.
 Paul clearly makes his case citing these verses and calls God’s people to live in a way that is pleasing to God, avoiding behaviors that would cause sorrow or distress to the Holy Spirit.
 Notice how studying Isaiah draws us back to these truths.
 Today’s modern theologies would somehow separate our faithfulness from faith, and speak of faithfulness as an unnecessary component of the daily life of a believer.

 Note what the entire verse states according to Isaiah 54:5 כִּי בֹעֲלַיִךְ עֹשַֹיִךְ יְהֹוָה צְבָאוֹת שְׁמוֹ וְגֹאֲלֵךְ קְדוֹשׁ יִשְֹרָאֵל אֱלֹהֵי כָל-הָאָרֶץ יִקָּרֵא (For thy Maker is thine husband; the LORD of hosts is his name; and thy Redeemer the Holy One of Israel; The God of the whole earth shall he be called).
 This verse speaks to our being married to God our Father in heaven, and how He has redeemed us in His Messiah Yeshua.
 If this is true אֱלֹהֵי כָל-הָאָרֶץ (God of all the earth) then there is no other place we can turn.
 We can turn to no other simply because there is no other!
 The declaration that God is our husband and Maker highlights the intimate and covenantal relationship we have with Him.
 Note again what is being spoken of here according to Isaiah 54:1-5.
 The childless woman in the ancient world was a terrible shame (see 1 Samuel 2:3-5 and Luke 1:25).
 A childless woman is a description of failure, someone who had apparently committed some sin that was so great to be then judged unworthy of bearing a child.
 Because of this, the remainder of her life will be filled with the agony of humiliation (see Bereshit / Genesis 16:4 and 1 Samuel 1:6).
 If we consider these things in relation to sin, we note the significance of our sins before God!
 In the historical context, Israel had been humiliated by the apparent sinfulness and unfaithfulness of the people which led to her exile and shame.
 The love of God is so great that He would bring His Messiah and remove her sin through suffering and forgiveness!